 During the present academic year, numerous funding agencies and local and national organizations supported the research activities of members of the Department of Pediatrics.
 Active grants for the Department of Pediatrics total more than $7 million at present.
 Major sources of funds included the National Institutes of Health, the Cystic Fibrosis Foundation, the American Heart Association, the American Diabetes Association, Alpha-1 Antitrypsin society, and private industry.
 Additionally, the SSM Health Cardinal Glennon Children’s Hospital administration will provide small “Fleur-de-Lis” grants for starting research projects.

-Residents are welcomed to share in all three major components of the mission of the Department of Pediatrics: Patient Care, Research, and Teaching.
+Residents are welcome to share in all three major components of the mission of the Department of Pediatrics: Patient Care, Research, and Teaching.
 Residents have an important role in teaching medical students, fellow resident trainees, nursing staff, and families.
 We recognize that there is usually little formal training that residents get in medical school regarding education.
 So, we provide training directed at how to teach.

 Throughout the PL2 year, residents participate in the Stanford Teaching Curriculum taught by core faculty.
 Topics range from creating a safe learning environment to providing formative feedback about medical knowledge.
-Participation in this curriculum has led to the residents to having the highest ratings from medical students compared to all other clinical rotations.
+Participation in this curriculum has led to the residents having the highest ratings from medical students compared to all other clinical rotations.

 It is the strong opinion of the program directors and chairman that only through continuous mutual input from residents and faculty will Saint Louis University's residency maintain its state-of-the-art pediatric educational experience.
 Evaluations are taken very seriously, and every effort is made to instill improvements to the program that are deemed necessary based on these evaluations.
 Evaluations occur through many different means in this program, as listed below.

 Evaluations are performed using the milestones format.
-Attending physicians use set guidelines to provide monthly written evaluations for each rotation, as well as a semi annual evaluation for the continuity clinic.
+Attending physicians use set guidelines to provide monthly written evaluations for each rotation, as well as a semi-annual evaluation for the continuity clinic.
 All evaluations are reviewed by the program directors as soon as they are received.
 Any problematic evaluations require discussion with the appropriate attending(s) and residents, and the resident's preceptor also receives notification.

 The program directors meet with all residents twice a year to review their overall progress in the program.
 If a resident is having issues or has received a poor evaluation, meetings between that resident and their preceptor or one of the program directors will occur more frequently to allow for remediation, if deemed necessary, and timely completion of training.